 Generally, traditional crimes such as burglary and motor vehicle theft are declining in the liberal-democratic world.
 Although these facts would lead people to believe we’re safer, looking at crime through another lens paints a different picture; cyber-enabled crimes such as the sexual exploitation of children, human trafficking, fraud and terrorism are on the rise.

-In this video, Neil Desai reflects on the realities of digitally-enabled crime and the barriers that police agencies now face when investigating them.
-Technologies like encryption, cloud computing, cryptocurrencies and the blockchain have all enabled criminals because they provide anonymity and extraterritoriality that outdated laws and technology don’t account for.
+In this video, Neil Desai reflects on the realities of digitally enabled crime and the barriers that police agencies now face when investigating them.
+Technologies such as encryption, cloud computing, cryptocurrencies and the blockchain have all enabled criminals because they provide anonymity and extraterritoriality that outdated laws and technology don’t account for.

 So, by all measures, crime is going down in the Western world.
 We’re seeing this drop in North America and Western Europe and parts of Asia.

 That being said, crime is evolving, and the new areas of crime — those that are digitally enabled — are increasing at rapid paces.

 So, we go from the old to the new: we have things like burglary, which are evolving to phishing schemes; we have frauds, which are evolving into very sophisticated online frauds.

 The most impacted communities today are vulnerable populations.
 Populations like children, who are being exploited for financial and sexual gain.
 Seniors, who are being defrauded of their earnings.
 Immigrants who are being defrauded and brought to countries for ill purposes.